 Pokemon Go review: Cry 'havoc!', and let slip the Arcanine of war

 Pokemon isn't just about catching them all.
 It's about pitching them into battle.
-This is where Gyms come into play, and ultimately, this is what the different Pokemon stats are about: how strong they will attack and how well they will survive attacks, as well as which Pokemon is more effective against which other type.
+This is where Gyms come into play, and ultimately, this is what the different Pokemon stats are about: how strong they will attack and how well they will survive attacks, as well as which Pokemon is more effective against which other type - water betters fire, grass betters water, for example.

 Ultimately, the aim of catching, hatching, evolving or powering-up, is so that your Pokemon champion is more Gregor Clegane and less Tyrion Lannister.
 You'll also want an army of strong Pokemon, rather than just a few, so you have the resources to take down a Gym.
-This is where the obsessive catching and evolving, filling out your Pokedex comes into its own, but where having friends on the same team as you matters, as you'll need to attack Gyms together to have the power or the time to over-throw the defending team.
-Yes, a bit like gang warfare.
+This is where the obsessive catching and evolving, filling out your Pokedex comes into its own.

 For many - those with the time - hanging out at Pokemon Gyms will be the hit, bringing the buzz of Pokemon Go, and taking the game to its highest highs.
 But for others, it will feel like Pokemon OD, where it gets too much, takes too much time and involves too much loitering.